4.60 from 430 votes

 • Cover securely and braise for approximately 2 1/2 hours.

-• Transfer the short ribs onto a plate.
+• Transfer the short ribs to a plate.

 • Remove some of the cooking liquid and let it cool.
-Dissolve the cornstarch in the cooking liquid and add it to the liquid/broth in the Dutch oven.
+Dissolve the cornstarch in the cooking liquid, then add it to the Dutch oven with the liquid/broth.
 Simmer until the liquid has thickened.

 • Place the short ribs back in the Dutch oven, and let them rest and reheat in the hot liquid/sauce.